IBM/ToDoBackend/Workshop.md

 ### 9. Add Support for handling a DELETE request on `/todos/:id`

 The failing test is trying to `DELETE` a specific ToDo item.
-To fix this you an additional route handler for `DELETE` that this time accepts an ID as a parameter.
+To fix this you need an additional route handler for `DELETE` that this time accepts an ID as a parameter.

 1. Register a handler for a `DELETE` request on `/todos`:
    ```swift